 (3) Until the 2015 annual meeting of stockholders and subject to the succeeding provisions of this Section (3) and Section (5) of this Article FIFTH, the directors shall be divided into three classes, designated Class I, Class II and Class III.
 At each annual meeting of stockholders prior to the 2013 annual meeting, successors to the class of directors whose term expires at that annual meeting shall be elected for a term expiring at the third annual meeting of stockholders held after the election of such class of directors.
-At each annual meeting of stockholders commencing with the 2013 annual meeting of stockholders, directors elected to succeed those directors whose terms expire at such annual meeting of stockholders commencing with the 2013 annual meeting of stockholders.
-Any director elected prior to the 2013 annual meeting, subject to such director's earlier death, resignation, retirement, disqualification or removal from office, shall hold office for the term to which such director has been elected, such that the term for the class of directors elected at the 2014 annual meeting shall expire at the 2013 annual meeting shall expire at the 2014 annual meeting.
-Commencing with the 2015 annual meeting of stockholders, the class of directors shorten the term of annual meeting of stockholders, the class ification of the Board of Directors shall terminate.
+At each annual meeting of stockholders commencing with the 2013 annual meeting of stockholders, directors elected to succeed those directors whose terms expire at such annual meeting shall be elected for a term expiring at the next annual meeting of stockholders.
+Any director elected prior to the 2013 annual meeting, subject to such director's earlier death, resignation, retirement, disqualification or removal from office, shall hold office for the term to which such director has been elected, such that the term for the class of directors elected at the 2010 annual meeting shall expire at the 2012 annual meeting shall expire at the 2014 annual meeting; and the term for the class of directors elected at the 2015 annual meeting.
+Commencing with the 2015 annual meeting of stockholders, the classification of the Board of Directors shall terminate.
 In no case will a decrease in the number of directors shorten the term of any incumbent director.